qqqlab/madflight-docs/docs/Developer-Guide.md

 # Developer Guide

-This page tries to give some insights in the internal workings of madflight.
+This page tries to give some insights in the internal workings of _madflight_.

-madflight targets ESP32, RP2 and STM32 platforms with the Arduino framework. madflight can be compiled with the Arduino IDE or with PlatformIO.
+_madflight_ targets ESP32, RP2 and STM32 platforms with the Arduino framework. _madflight_ can be compiled with the Arduino IDE or with PlatformIO.

 ## Design Goals